 What of different markets?
-Figure 2 provides estimates of the expected marginal rate of substitution (along with a +/- 2 standard error confidence interval) derived from three different markets: the NYSE, the NASDAQ, and the TSE.
-In each case, we use twenty portfolios to estimate the expected risk-free rate.
-The number of available stocks differs by exchange; we use portfolios of nineteen stocks each from the NYSE, but our NASDAQ portfolios contain only three stocks, and those from the TSE have seven stocks.
-We estimate $\{\hat{\delta}t\}$ in the same way as above, using instrumental variables for 118 observations between 1994M2 and 2003M11.
+Figure 2 provides estimates of the expected marginal rate of substitution (along with a +/- 2 standard error confidence interval) derived from two different markets, the NYSE and the TSE.
+We use 380 firms to estimate the EMRS from the NYSE, and 150 firms to estimate the EMRS from the TSE.
+We estimate $\{\hat{\delta}t\}$ in the same way as above, using GMM for 117 observations between 1994M3 and 2003M11.
 To facilitate comparison, we also graph the EMRS implicit in the short Treasury bill return.

-For all three markets, the average value of EMRS seems reasonable, being slightly over unity.
-These are again estimated with considerable precision, even for the NASDAQ; the confidence interval can hardly be distinguished from the mean.
+For both equity markets, the average value of EMRS seems reasonable, being slightly over unity.
+These are again estimated with precision; the confidence interval can hardly be distinguished from the mean.
 But again, the single most striking feature of the estimates is their considerable time-series volatility.
-The standard deviation (over time) of $\{\hat{\delta}t\}$ is .04 for both the NYSE and the TSE, and .07 for the NASDAQ.
-While this is consistent with received wisdom in Finance (e.g., Hansen and Jagannathan, 1991), it contrasts starkly with the smooth T-bill return portrayed at the bottom of Figure 2.
+The standard deviation (over time) of $\{\hat{\delta}t\}$ is over .04 for both the NYSE and the TSE, in stark contrast to the smooth T-bill return portrayed at the bottom of Figure 2.

-Our results for the three markets are tolerable and consistent with our earlier findings.
-Different estimators (OLS, GMM, and IV) deliver economically similar results which are statistically close (Hausman tests sometimes reject equality and sometimes do not).
+Our results for both markets are consistent with our earlier findings.
+Different estimators (OLS and GMM) deliver economically similar results which are statistically close.
 There is considerable leptokurtosis.
-And bootstrapped tests for internal integration indicate no evidence that using e.g., ten NASDAQ portfolios delivers significantly different estimates of the expected MRS from using all twenty NASDAQ portfolios.
-That is, we find no evidence against internal integration for the three markets.
+Bootstrapped tests for internal integration indicate that using e.g., half the NYSE firms delivers similar estimates of the EMRS to using all the firms.
+That is, we find little evidence against internal integration for the stock markets.

-We consider these results to be reassuring, given the depth and liquidity of the three advanced stock markets we consider.
+We consider these results to be reassuring, given the depth and liquidity of the advanced stock markets we consider.
 But they might simply indicate a lack of power in our statistical techniques; after all, they are simply not rejecting a necessary (but not sufficient) test for market integration.
 Accordingly, as a more stringent test, we also now test formally for integration across markets.
 This is also a subject of considerable intrinsic interest.

-We begin comparing the estimated risk-free rate across markets with a series of scatter-plots in Figure 3.
-The top two graphs on the left of the Figure compare monthly estimates of $\{\hat{\delta}t\}$ from the NASDAQ and the TSE (on the y-axis) against those derived from the NYSE (on the x-axis).
+We begin comparing the estimated risk-free rate across markets with a series of scatterplots in Figure 3.
+The top graph on the left of the Figure compares monthly estimates of $\{\hat{\delta}t\}$ from the TSE (on the y-axis) against those derived from the NYSE (on the x-axis).
 At the bottom-left, we also provide a comparable graph using the T-bill rate on the ordinate.
-Clearly, the estimates of the expected MRS from the NASDAQ and TSE are correlated with that from the NYSE; the correlation coefficients are .67 and .73 respectively.
-However they are not identical; the mean absolute difference between the $\{\hat{\delta}t\}$ derived from the NYSE and the NASDAQ is .04, and almost 10% are greater than .1 (the analogous figures for the TSE are .02 and 3% respectively).
+Clearly, the estimates of the expected MRS from the TSE are correlated with that from the NYSE; the correlation coefficient is .64.
+However they are not identical; the mean absolute difference between the $\{\hat{\delta}t\}$ derived from the NYSE and the TSE is .03, and almost 20% are greater than .05.